-- Deliver on what you originally promised.
-Value-added extras are also nice but only after you deliver what was expected first.
+- Deliver on what you initially promised.
+Value-added extras are also nice, but only after you deliver what was expected first.

 - Afterward, review and refine your process.

-You will need to make a process that fits how you work well and also takes away the most pain points from your client.
-For websites, you want a process that starts with planning first, then wireframes and design next, programming and coding front end and then back end, testing everything, going live, and post-launch steps.
+You will need to make a process that fits how you work well and takes away your client’s most pain points.
+For websites, you want a process that starts with planning first, then wireframes and design next, programming and coding front end, back end, testing everything, going live, and post-launch steps.

 Within your process, map out when you need the client to be engaged.
-I recommend having them engaged minimally overall so they do not feel a lot of pressure or stress from you constantly asking them for things along the way.
-Get as much engagement as you can from the client upfront and let them know when you will be needing their input or approvals along your process.
+I recommend having them engaged minimally overall, so they do not feel a lot of pressure or stress from you constantly asking them for things along the way.
+Get as much engagement as you can from the client upfront and let them know when you will need their input or approvals along your process.

 Then, you handle the rest!

 It’s so important to follow the process you create.
-It’s easy to slip out and just wing it or skip things to avoid possible awkward conversations or moments.
-Trust me, it’s so much worse if you skip and then have to deal with the consequences later.
-Simply following your thought out process makes a huge difference in the relationship and the outcomes.
+It’s easy to slip out and wing it or skip things to avoid possible awkward conversations or moments.
+Trust me; it’s so much worse if you skip and then have to deal with the consequences later.
+Simply following your thought-out process makes a huge difference in the relationship and the outcomes.

-Once you get a process in place, refine it over and over to keep making it an even better experience and relationship with your client.
+Once you get a process in place, refine it repeatedly to keep making it an even better experience and relationship with your client.
 Now, go help businesses win online!